by Santiago Tito Rivera Jr.

 These revelations only skim the surface of what life is like for an average young person in SouthSide.
 All the pandering and tokening aside, most poor and working poor people are too disenfranchised, disconnected, and disadvantaged to participate in the opportunities that are available.
 I’ve heard it said that you can judge a society by how it treats its weakest members.

 Can we not discover how to facilitate breakthroughs for the entrenched class of poor?
-Those families and individuals suffering the residual affects of slavery or oppression by a variety of means (psychological, social, or spiritual) must be treated with care and love for it is in these homes of despair that the worst our society has to offer may be birthed.
+Those families and individuals suffering the residual effects of slavery or oppression by a variety of means (psychological, social, or spiritual) must be treated with care and love for it is in these homes of despair that the worst our society has to offer may be birthed.
 Too often I see a young person with no knowledge of self, no connection to their community, and with the weight of the world on their shoulders walking along hoping the person at the next corner has a cigarette or quarter to spare.
 If we are to sustain anything worthwhile we must engage the poor, not flee from them.

 Tito is a resident and active promoter of the SouthSide community.
 A lifelong leader of the Hip-Hop Culture Community in eastern PA, he works with the people of ghetto communities to develop solutions that address the needs of the poor.
 He is working on his first book, The 12 Elements of Global Hip-Hop Culture and a multimedia edutainment project.